 \section{Abstract}

-We present the clump populations detected in 18 lensed galaxies at redshifts 1 to 8 within the lensing cluster field SMACS0723.
-The recent JWST Early Release Observations of this poorly known region of the sky, have revealed numerous point-like sources within and surrounding their host galaxies, undetected in the shallower HST images.
-We use JWST multiband photometry and the lensing model of this galaxy cluster to estimate the intrinsic sizes and magnitudes of these stellar clumps.
-We derive optical restframe effective radii from $<$10 to 100s pc and masses ranging from $\sim10^5$ to $10^8$ \msun, overlapping with massive star clusters in the local universe.
-The ages range from 1 to 100s Myr.
-We compare the crossing time to the age of the clumps and determine that between 30 and 50 \% of the detected clumps are consistent with being gravitationally bound.
-The lack of Gyr old clumps suggest that the dissolution time scales are shorter than 1 Gyr.
+We present the clump populations detected in 18 lensed galaxies at redshifts 1 to 8.5 within the lensing cluster field SMACS0723.
+The recent JWST Early Release Observations of this poorly known region of the sky have revealed numerous point-like sources within and surrounding their host galaxies, undetected in the shallower HST images.
+We use JWST multiband photometry and the lensing model of this galaxy cluster to estimate the intrinsic sizes and magnitudes of the stellar clumps.
+We derive optical restframe effective radii from $<$10 to hundreds pc and masses ranging from $\sim10^5$ to $10^9$ \msun, overlapping with massive star clusters in the local universe.
+Clump ages range from 1 Myr to 1 Gyr.
+We compare the crossing time to the age of the clumps and determine that between 45 and 60 \% of the detected clumps are consistent with being gravitationally bound.
+On average, the dearth of Gyr old clumps suggests that the dissolution time scales are shorter than 1 Gyr.
 We see a significant increase in the luminosity (mass) surface density of the clumps with redshift.
-Clumps in galaxies at the reionisation era have stellar densities higher than massive clusters in the local universe.
-We zoom-in into single galaxies at redshift $<6$ and find for two galaxies, the Sparkler and the Firework, that their star clusters/clumps show distinctive color distributions and location within and surrounding their host galaxy that are compatible with recent (100--500 Myr) merger events.
-Our study, conducted on a small sample of galaxies, shows the potential of JWST observations for understanding the conditions under which star clusters form in rapidly evolving galaxies.
+Clumps in { reionisation era galaxies} have stellar densities higher than star clusters in the local universe.
+We zoom in into single galaxies at redshift $<6$ and find for two galaxies, the Sparkler and the Firework, that their star clusters/clumps show distinctive colour distributions and location surrounding their host galaxy that are compatible with { being accredited or formed during} merger events. { The ages of some of the compact clusters are between 1 and 4 Gyr, e.g., globular cluster precursors formed around 9-12 Gyr ago.} Our study, conducted on a small sample of galaxies, shows the potential of JWST observations for understanding the conditions under which star clusters form in rapidly evolving galaxies.